-Enclave bombarded by Syrian regime in deadliest day in 3 years
+Syria's Eastern Ghouta suffers 250 civilian deaths, rights group says

 With ISIS having lost its territorial footing in the past year, Russian-backed Syrian forces are making a major push to overrun the country's remaining rebel strongholds.

-The offensive in Eastern Ghouta is developing in parallel to a campaign in the northwest province of Idlib -- another so-called safe zone that hosts more than 1 million internally displaced people.
+The offensive in Eastern Ghouta is developing in parallel to a campaign in the northwest province of Idlib, another so-called safe zone that hosts more than 1 million internally displaced people.

 What's next?

 Residents of Eastern Ghouta are bracing themselves for what they believe is an imminent ground invasion by Syrian regime forces.
-They said that events in their suburb are playing out similarly to the 2016 offensive in Aleppo, when rebels and ISIS militants were expelled by a government offensive that reduced much of the city to rubble.
+They said events in their suburb are playing out similarly to the 2016 offensive in Aleppo, when rebels and ISIS militants were expelled by a government offensive that reduced much of the city to rubble.

 "This could be one of the worst attacks in Syrian history, even worse than the siege on Aleppo," Zedoun al Zoebi, CEO of the Paris-based Union of Medical Care & Relief Organizations said in a statement Monday.
 "The sheer intensity of airstrikes is leveling the city, and killing civilians without any regard or mercy."